rcgsheffield/Sheffield_RCC_Docs/pilot/limitations-considerations.rst

 In the event you make use of the **"Ubuntu 20.04 LTS - NVIDIA Drivers"** package at initial startup the machine will configure itself with the available GPU/s.

-It may be the case that your workload changes overtime making it nessisary to increase or decrease the instance size, adding or removing GPUs.
+It may be the case that your workload changes overtime making it necessary to increase or decrease the instance size, adding or removing GPUs.

-So that the DCV config can pick up on these changes you should run the commands below following an intance type change:
+So that the DCV config can pick up on these changes you should run the commands below following an instance type change:

 .. code-block:: bash